projectglow/glow/docs/source/tertiary/pipe-transformer.rst

 Examples
 ========

-The two examples below show how to parallelize Bedtools and VEP.
+The examples below show how to parallelize Bedtools, Plink and VEP.

 .. tip::
   bedtools ``shuffle`` and ``intersect`` are two bedtools commands suited to the pipe transformer.